WW II VETERANS MEMORIAL TRAIL:

 Note; The old rail bed continues South, but is not developed.

-The paved Norton Rail Trail heads North from the parking lot.
-I have not checked out this new section.
-The trail travels through the woods along the old rail bed.
-Cross Plain St, followed by E Main St at 2 miles.
-Old RR Depot located here, along with a Map Board.
-Next cross N Washington St and Arrowhead Dr before crossing N Washington St and passing by the Johnson & Henrich Woods parking lot at 2.9 miles.
-Pass by a Map Board before crossing Cobb Street to a parking lot at 3.4 miles.
+The paved Norton Rail Trail heads North and travels straight as an arrow through an open wooded corridor along the old rail bed.
+Informational signs along the route.
+Pass by a marsh and cross Briggs St at 0.9 miles.
+Cross Plain St at 1.4 miles, followed by a cross-light over E Main St at 2 miles.
+Old Norton RR Depot located here, along with a Map Board.
+Next cross N Washington St and Arrowhead Dr, before crossing N Washington St and passing by the Johnson & Henrich Woods parking lot at 2.9 miles.
+Pass by a Map Board before crossing Cobb Street to a parking lot at 3.3 miles.
 Here, the trail has to bypass the old rail bed which is blocked by I-495.
-A paved trail heads right East, alongside Cobb St to N Washington St. Here, a SEPARATED BIKE LANE continues North, alongside the road, crossing over I-495.
+A paved trail heads right East, alongside Cobb St to N Washington St. Here, a SEPARATED BIKE LANE continues left, North, alongside the road, crossing over I-495.

 Note; A narrow paved trail follows along the opposite side of the road.

 Come to the Winthrop Dahl Nature Preserve parking lot on your left at 3.7 miles.
 Map Board.
-A stone-dust trail then takes you West, back to the old rail bed where the paved trail continues North, through the woods.
-Cross the Mansfield town line at 4.2 miles and pass by the Fruit Street parking lot (Map Board) at 4.7 miles.
-Cross the street and pass by a 2nd parking lot and Map Board.
+A crushed gravel trail then takes you West, back to the old rail bed where the paved trail continues North, through the woods.
+Cross the Mansfield town line at 4.1 miles and pass by the Fruit Street parking lot (Map Board) at 4.6 miles.
+Cross light to a 2nd parking lot and Map Board.

-Starting from the Fruit Street parking lot in Mansfield [Southern End]; [Continuing Mileage] The paved WW II Veterans Memorial Trail heads North from the parking lot.
-A Map Board is located here.
+Starting from the Fruit Street parking lot in Mansfield [Southern End]; [Continuing Mileage] Map Board is located here.
+The paved WW II Veterans Memorial Trail continues North along an open wooded corridor.
 A stone-dust path parallels the paved trail.
-This is a straight trail with no turns and although wooded on both sides is wide open.
-White Mileage Markers are painted on the pavement in both directions.
-Continuing along the trail, an open field is now along your left side followed by a residential corridor.
-Come to East St after 1.6 miles.
+Cross Lincoln St at 5.6 miles, where the trail follows a residential corridor.
+Cross light over East St at 6.2 miles.
 Map Board.
-Here the trail follows a double-wide sidewalk through residential Mansfield, past resident parking lots.
-Several road crossings before you cross Court Street where you'll find public parking.
-Pass by the Harry B. Chase Jr. Place (picnic pavilion along with informational signs about the Old Colony RR) before coming to Main St after 1.9 miles.
+Here the trail follows a double-wide sidewalk through Mansfield, past resident parking lots (old rail bed).
+A couple of road crossings before you cross Court Street, where you'll find public parking.
+Come to the Harry B. Chase Jr. Place (picnic pavilion along with informational signs and Map about the Old Colony RR) and Shawmut Ave parking lot at 6.5 miles.
+Pass by the old Mill building on your right, before coming alongside Main St. Left takes you over to a median, where you'll find a large clock.
+You can continue right, North, along Old Colony Rd (one-way street) along a double wide sidewalk through town.
+This brings you to Thomas St, which overlooks Chauncy St after 6.8 miles.

 HH